A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Performance analysis

 The embedding error of SGE, denoted by $\mathcal{E}_S$, is computed as the Mean Absolute Deviation (MAD) between embedding and data \cite{petruccelli1999applied}.
 Since the distance matrices are symmetric and have zeros on the diagonal, MAD can then be computed using

 Similarly, for each pair of $\delta$ and $\mu_s$, we also compute MAD between the embedding of Isomap and the original data that we denote by $\mathcal{E}_I$.
-Fig.~\ref{fig:comp_embedding} illustrates MADs for Isomap ($\mathcal{E}_I$), SGE ($\mathcal{E}_E$), and their differences ($\mathcal{E}_I-\mathcal{E}_S$), versus $\delta$ and $\mu_s$.
-Fig.~\ref{fig:comp_embedding}(a) and \ref{fig:comp_embedding}(b) show that both methods display decreasing errors for increasing $\delta$'s (i.e., increasing neighbors), while SGE has decreasing error as $\mu_s$ increases.
+Fig.~\ref{fig:comp_embedding} illustrates MADs for Isomap ($\mathcal{E}_I$), MADs for SGE ($\mathcal{E}_S$), and their differences ($\mathcal{E}_I-\mathcal{E}_S$), versus $\delta$ and $\mu_s$.
+Fig.~\ref{fig:comp_embedding}(a) and \ref{fig:comp_embedding}(b) show that both methods display decreasing errors for increasing $\delta$'s (i.e., increasing neighbors).
+Moreover, SGE has a decreasing error as $\mu_s$ increases.
 Fig.~\ref{fig:comp_embedding}(c) also indicates that SGE performs better than Isomap for larger smoothing multipliers \emph{for all $\delta$'s}.
-Moreover, this plot shows SGE performs worst when $\delta=2$ and $\mu_s=0$, and performs best when $\delta=2$ and $\mu_s=1$.
+This plot also shows that SGE performs worst when $\delta=2$ and $\mu_s=0$, and performs best when $\delta=2$ and $\mu_s=1$, as compared to isomap.

-Next, we analyze the influence of data sparsity of the manifold for embedding with SGE and compare that with Isomap.
+Next, we analyze the influence of data sparsity on the manifold for embedding with SGE and compare this to PMFA and Isomap.
 For that task, we produce a sequence of spherical datasets with an increasing number of points.
-We create the first dataset of 200 points using Eqn.~(\ref{eqn:sphere}) with $r=20+\mathcal{N}[0,2^2]$, then add another 100 points, generated using the same equation, into the first dataset to produce the second dataset.
+We create the first dataset with 200 points using Eqn.~(\ref{eqn:sphere}) with $r=20+\mathcal{N}[0,2^2]$, then add another 100 points, generated using the same equation, into the first dataset to produce the second dataset.
 Similarly, we generate the last dataset of 1200 points.
-Then, we embed these datasets in two-dimensions using both Isomap with $\delta=3$ and SGE with $\delta=3$, $\mu_s=1$, and $\nu=10\%$.
-We compute the embedding errors $\mathcal{E}_S$ and $\mathcal{E}_I$ using MAD for each dataset as explained before.
-Since a significantly higher noise is used for the datasets, we run both methods over each dataset for 16 realizations to allow us to compute averages.
-Fig.~\ref{fig:analysis_n}(a) shows the mean of embedding errors of 16 realizations and error bars for the errors of Isomap and SGE embeddings.
-We observe that the error associated with SGE embedding is smaller than that of Isomap for \emph{all values of $n$.}
+Then, we embed these datasets in two-dimensions using Isomap with $\delta=3$; PMFA with $n^1_c = n^2_c = 10$ and $s_r=0.9$; and SGE with $\delta=3$, $\mu_s=1$, $\nu=10\%$, and $h=100$.
+We compute the embedding errors $\mathcal{E}_I$, $\mathcal{E}_P$, and $\mathcal{E}_S$ using MAD for each dataset as explained before.
+Since a significantly high noise is used for the datasets, we create 16 such sequences of datasets and perform this analysis for16 realizations to allow us to compute averages.
+Fig.~\ref{fig:analysis_n}(a) shows the mean of embedding errors of 16 realizations and error bars for SGE, Isomap, and PMFA.
+We observe that the error associated with SGE embedding is smaller than that of Isomap and PMFA for \emph{all the values of $n$}.
+This observation demonstrates the advantages of dealing with sparse data when comparing SGE to Isomap and PMFA.